cpluspluscom/dev-snippets/Threading/ScopedThread/README.md

 ###__Description__

-This snippet shows how you can garuentee that a thread will complete before the caller function's scope exits.
+This snippet shows how you can guarantee that a thread will complete before the caller function's scope exits.

 ###__Usage Example__